arjun921/shiny-goggles/README.md

 ##Usage

-run command - python calculate.py logFile
+run command - python calculate.py filteredLog

-For testng purposes I've used filteredLog from apache Number of unique elements will be returned which can be used for k means clustering.
+For testing purposes I've used a filtered log from apache log-dump

+Number of unique elements will be returned which can be used for k means clustering.

 ##IMPORTANT